Mexico to meet Panama in Gold Cup semi-finals

 "We have a very solid goal and we are going to fulfil it all the way to the end."

-Gabriel Torres scored twice in the first half and Blas Perez matched him with a brace of his own in the second.
+Gabriel Torres scored twice, including a penalty, in the first half as Panama took a 2-1 lead at the break.

-Torres's first goal came from the penalty spot after a Renay Malblanche handball with the second via a neat put-away from a headed assist.
+His fellow striker Blas Perez also netted two goals, both in the second half, while defender Carlos Rodriguez and substitute Jairo Jimenez each scored once.

-Cuba's hopes of a comeback nosedived in the 58th minute when leading scorer Ariel Martinez was given a straight red card for a kick into Perez.
+Cuba only scraped into the quarter-finals after an injury time goal in their last group match and their hopes of pulling off an upset effectively ended when Ariel Gonzales was sent off in the 58th minute for a clumsy challenge.